Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

 Neither of them is keto, but when I made these, they were big fans.

 Simply substitute the cream cheese for some fish or even meat if you desire.
+If you want a little bit of a crunch, adding in some bean sprouts works great.

 Photo and recipe courtesy of Keto Connect